JannisNe/lancel_ir/README.md

 `timewise-sup` will connect to the database on the default port `27017`.
 You can change this by setting the environment variable `TIMEWISE_SUP_MONGODB_PORT`.

+All data will be downloaded into into the `timewise` data directory which defaults to `$HOME/.timewise`.
+You can change this by setting the environment variable `TIMEWISE_DATA`.

 ## Installation